-Innovation

-Innovation drives upgradation of existing product lines or processes, leading to increased market share, revenues, profitability and most important, customer satisfaction.
-Innovation offers the following;

-Help to solve complex problems

-- ""A business strives to find opportunities in existing problems of the society, and it does so though planned innovation in areas of expertise. - >>> Example, the pressing problem of environmental damage is being tackled heads on by shifting to renewable sources of energy like solar, wind, sea waves, etc. - >>>It might be costly in introductory stages but in the long run it will only have economic and environmental sustainability.
+Innovation Innovation drives upgradation of existing product lines or processes, leading to increased market share, revenues, profitability and most important, customer satisfaction.
+Innovation offers the following; Help to solve complex problems "A business strives to find opportunities in existing problems of the society, and it does so through planned innovation in areas of expertise.
+"This guided innovation help to solve complex problems by developing customer centric sustainable solutions. &gt;&gt;&gt; Example, the pressing problem of environmental damage is being tackled heads on by shifting to renewable sources of energy like solar, wind, sea waves, etc. &gt;&gt;&gt; It might be costly in introductory stages but in the long run it will only have economic and environmental sustainability.
+Increases Productivity &gt;&gt;&gt; Productivity is defined as a measure of final output from a task or a process and companies are willing to spend millions on increasing their productivity. &gt;&gt;&gt; Innovation, by automating repetitive tasks, and simplifying the long chain of processes, adds to productivity of teams and thereby the organization as a whole. &gt;&gt;&gt;Example, MS Excel, every finance professional uses this software to simplify and automate their manual tasks.
+Gives Competitive Advantage "An interesting concept about innovation is the faster a business innovates, the farther it goes from its competitor's reach.
+"Innovative products need less marketing as they aim to provide added satisfaction to consumers, thus, creating a competitive advantage. >>>Innovation not only helps retain the existing customers but helps acquire new ones with ease.

-Increases Productivity

-- >>> Innovation leads to simplification and in most cases automation of existing tasks which leads to increase in productivity. - >>> Example, MS Excel, every finance professional uses this software to simplify and automate their manual tasks. - >>> Improved productivity, creates opportunities to further develop processes and products within and outside the organization.

-Gives Competitive Advantage

-- " An interesting concept about innovation is the faster a business innovates, the farther it goes from its competitor's reach. - >>> Innovative products need less marketing as they aim to provide added satisfaction to consumers, thus, creating a competitive advantage. - ""Innovation not only helps retain the existing customers but helps acquire new ones with ease.